Racing· 11 min read

 Should my last long run be close to race distance?

 Rarely.
 For a marathon, the last truly long run is usually 3 weeks before race day at most — closer is too close to leave enough time for the body to recover the last training dose.
 The final long run in taper week is typically 60–90 minutes, not race length.
 Testing race pace in a short block during the final long run is more valuable than adding distance.
+See how to structure a long run for the full progression.

 How CoreRise runs your taper automatically